provenance-io/cosmos-sdk/x/sanction/spec/01_concepts.md

 This deposit threshold is managed as a module parameter: `ImmediateSanctionMinDeposit`.
 If zero or empty, immediate sanctions are not possible.
-If set to the governance proposal minimum deposit or less (not recommended), all `MsgSanction` governance proposals will create immediate temporary sanctions.
+If set to the governance proposal minimum deposit or less (not recommended), all `MsgSanction` governance proposals put to a vote will create immediate temporary sanctions.
 If set to more than the governance proposal minimum deposit (this is recommended), it's possible to submit a `MsgSanction` proposal without the sanctions being immediate.

 Immediate temporary sanctions are associated with both the governance proposal and address in question.